-Notwithstanding an (international) arbitration clause agreed between the parties, the preliminary relief judge may consider itself competent to take cognizance of the dispute.
-This is very remarkable given that the parties have excluded this possibility by arbitration agreement.
+Notwithstanding an (international) arbitration clause agreed between the parties, the preliminary relief court may still consider that it has jurisdiction to consider the dispute.
+This is very remarkable given that the parties have already excluded this possibility by an agreement for arbitration.

-On the basis of a recent decision of the Amsterdam District Court, procedural lawyer Martijn Kesler explains how this works.
+Based on a recent decision by the Amsterdam District Court, procedural lawyer Martijn Kesler explains how this works.

-Arbitration agreement (in principle) leads to lack of jurisdiction of the judge
+Arbitration agreement (in principle) leads to lack of jurisdiction for the court

-The parties may agree to an arbitration agreement by including this arbitration agreement in an arbitration clause in a contract.
-The arbitration clause also determines to which arbitration institution future disputes must be submitted.
+The parties may rule out resorting to the ordinary courts by including an arbitration clause in a contract.
+The arbitration clause also determines the arbitration institution to which future disputes must be submitted.

-Arbitration is an alternative form of dispute resolution where an arbitral court adjudicates on the dispute.
+Arbitration is an alternative form of dispute resolution where an arbitral tribunal (often composed of real specialists) adjudicates on the dispute.
 The ordinary court has (in principle) no jurisdiction.

 The advantages and disadvantages of arbitration